-SPN 215-Spanish Grammar for Native/Heritage Speakers IAI: None
+SPN 215-Spanish Grammar for Native/Heritage Speakers

-This class is for students who grew up speaking Spanish at home, but who have little or no formal study of the language.
+IAI: None 7.7 This class is for students who grew up speaking Spanish at home, but who have little or no formal study of the language.
 The purpose is to develop, maintain and enhance proficiency in Spanish by providing a variety of opportunities.
 It is an intensive course on Spanish grammar with special emphasis given to grammatical forms that tend to present difficulties to native speakers as well as the correction of typical errors created by the influence of the English language.
 The class will allow students to explore the cultures of the Hispanic world including their own and it will enable them to gain a better understanding of the nature of their own language and culture.
 Class is conducted exclusively in Spanish.
 Prerequisite: To be a native or heritage speaker of Spanish (i.e., of Hispanic descent and use Spanish to communicate at home.)
 This class cannot be taken in conjunction with the regular Spanish sequence 101-102-203-204, but can be taken INSTEAD of the regular four semester Spanish classes.
-Permit by instructor needed. Ćredit: 3 semester hours
+Permit by instructor needed. Ćredit: 3 semester hours basic principles (elements of music including pitch, notation, scales, key signatures and intervals) for students with little or no previous music experience.

-MUS Music
+Music MUS